-Luckily, my wife was trained in holistic nutrition, functional medicine, and holds a masters degree in health education.
+Luckily, my wife was trained in holistic nutrition, and functional medicine, and holds a master’s degree in health education.
 She knew exactly what to do.
-She hired functional medicine and naturopath doctors, took the appropriate tests, found out exactly what was ailing her (H.Pylori, SIBO, Candida Albicans) and read every piece of scientific literature on the ailments, and embarked on the arduous road of healing.
+She hired functional medicine and naturopath doctors, took the appropriate tests, found out exactly what was ailing her (H.Pylori, SIBO, Candida Albicans), and read every piece of scientific literature on the ailments, and embarked on the arduous road of healing.

 Although understanding the diagnosis was helpful, it was only the beginning.
 Treatment was another journey in and of itself.

 In short, there were many restless nights, an overall feeling of exhaustion, and at times a loss of hope because nothing was working as quickly as we had planned.